Al (SHe/Her) & Pat (He/Him)

 An elopement in Ontario (and PEC specifically) is two people, in love, wanting to make a commitment to each other in marriage, an officiant, and two witnesses (that can be us!).
 You can choose this very intimate elopement style, or include a few more people (typically 10 or less) and make it a micro-wedding.
 You can choose to share a celebration with your extended family and friends before or after your elopement, or not at all.
 That’s the beauty of an elopement, everything is up to you!

-Prince Edward County is full of sand dune beaches, fields of wildflowers, rocky beaches and more wineries, cideries and microbreweries than you can count.
-You will find luxury bed and breakfasts, boutique hotels and a mix of other unique properties, sure to fit your style and vision.
-Our favourite thing about PEC is the mix of incredible talent and down to earth people.
-As an example, our favourite gourmet fry stand run by Chef Jamie Kennedy is located out in the middle of nowhere on a farm, and you can stand and have an actual conversation with the chef while he creates your meal.
-Click here for our Top 6 Places for Foodies in PEC.
+Prince Edward County is full of sand dune beaches, fields of wildflowers, rocky beaches, and more wineries, cideries, and microbreweries than you can count.
+You will find luxury bed and breakfasts, boutique hotels, and a mix of other unique properties, sure to fit your style and vision.
+Our favorite thing about PEC is the mix of incredible talent and down-to-earth people.
+As an example, our favorite gourmet fry stand run by Chef Jamie Kennedy is located out in the middle of nowhere on a farm, and you can stand and have an actual conversation with the chef while he creates your meal.
+Click here for our Top Prince Edward County Restaurants.